 1996, 30:30 minutes, colour, English

-In the nineteenth century, Chinese communities in Canada consisted mainly of "bachelor' workers, often married men separated from their wives and children in China.
+In the nineteenth-century, Chinese communities in Canada consisted mainly of "bachelor" workers, often married men separated from their wives and children in China.
 Anti-Chinese rhetoric of the time reviled these men as sodomites.
-The few Chinese women were assumed to be prostitutes.
+The few Chinese women there were were assumed to be prostitutes.
 Later accounts of the period, however, cleansed sexuality from this history altogether.
-Infiltrating its framing narrative with archival material, interviews and stylized recreations, Dirty Laundry excavates the historical representation of outlaw sexuality in nineteenth century Chinese Canada.
+Infiltrating its framing narrative with archival material, interviews and stylized recreations, Dirty Laundry excavates the historical representation of outlaw sexuality in nineteenth-century Chinese Canada.

 Rental and Sales

 5 Year Educational Streaming License, Digital File with DVD Circulation Copy

 Educational Purchase DVD (Bluray +$15)

 Gallery Exhibition and Installation, complete Media Request form for quote